-The Winter Solstice is the day that, in the depths of bleak midwinter, celebrates things getting brighter from here on out!
-In the Northern Hemisphere, it’s the day with the shortest period of daylight and the longest night of the year, all thanks to the tilt of the earth.
+The Winter Solstice marks the day with the shortest period of daylight and the longest night of the year (in the Northern Hemisphere), all thanks to the tilt of the earth.
 In many cultures, the day is a day of feasting and celebration, but even if you’re totally agnostic, you can still find a reason to rejoice, because after today, you’ll see gradually shorter nights and longer days, which means you can look forward to the emergence of spring.

 Why We Love Winter Solstice